Choosing and Pre-Registering for Writing Courses and Seminars

 Questions?
 Please feel free to contact the program directors if you have questions about registering for these programs.
 Colleagues in the Deans’ Office are also available to consult about your questions.

-Professor Ann Velenchik, Director of the Writing Program, email@example.com
+Professor Ann Velenchik, Director of the Writing Program and of the First-Year Seminar Program, firstname.lastname@example.org

 Lori Tenser, Dean of First-Year Students, email@example.com